buildcom/BossyUI/CONTRIBUTING.md

 ```

 You can then see changes you are making to directives as you develop them at [http://localhost:3000](http://localhost:3000).

+## Creating or Modifying Directives

+Before you start work please create an Issue in this repo.
+The Issue title should reflect the Directive/Widget you are working on, ie:

+"GRAPH: Short discription on what you are working on"

+Your working branch should be named with both the Directive/Widget name and the Issue number, ie:

+"GRAPH-1234"

+When committing code, you will need to prefix your commets with the branch name.
+Pull request will be rejected if these rules are not met.

 ## Before You Pull Request